We’ve eaten a lot of fried chicken around the world. Discover our picks for the best fried chicken in the United States plus seven more countries.

 Fried chicken sandwiches aren’t new to Philly – the city has its fair share of Popeyes and KFC outlets.
 But Federal Donuts upped the city’s fried chicken sandwich game in 2015 when it elevated its popular sandwich to permanent status.

-→ Click here to discover more great things to eat in Philadelphia.
+Discover more great food to eat in Philadelphia.

 When it opened in 2011, Federal Donuts just had three things on its menu – donuts, coffee and twice-fried Korean-style fried chicken.
 The step from fried chicken in a basket to fried chicken inside a Martin’s potato roll was logical.
 Adding American cheese, buttermilk ranch seasoning, spicy sauce and pickles was ingenious.